MaxHalford/StSICMR-Inference/README.md

 	There are offspring x rounds number of new individuals.
 The way the tournament works is that the best out of a random 		sample of individuals is chosen.
 This means that big tournaments are favorable to strong individuals and small 			tournaments allow weaker individuals to go through (which isn't necessarily a bad thing, 					[simulated annealing](http://www.wikiwand.com/en/Simulated_annealing) does the same thing).
 - It also has to be said that including the island size parameter (``-c``) requires the algorithm to run for much more generations because the search space becomes much bigger.
 - If you think you have a better way of measuring the distance between two curves you can add it to the ``distance.py`` script and modify the ``evaluate()`` procedure in the ``genalg.py`` script.
+- A recurring problem was that sometimes the times as which the migration rates changes were so close it was like having only one.
+The ``genalgOptions.json`` now has a ``timeGapPercentage`` parameter.
+This obliges times to be split by at least a percetenge of the last time.
+For example if the last time is 120 and the parameter is set to 18 then times will have to be spread out by at least 120 * 18 / 100 = 21.6.

 ## Examples